All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can women use ipamorelin while on birth control?

 There are no known direct interactions between ipamorelin and hormonal birth control methods, including pills, patches, or IUDs.
-However, every patient's health profile is unique.
+But every patient's health profile is unique.
 Disclose all medications to your prescribing physician so they can make a fully informed decision about your care plan.

 Is ipamorelin safe during pregnancy or breastfeeding?